apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 Writing a deferrable operator requires more configuration than updating your DAGs with pre-written operators.
 There are some main points to consider:

 * Your operator must defer itself with a trigger.
-You can use a trigger included in core Airflow, otherwise, you need to write a custom one.
+You can use a trigger included in core Airflow, or you can write a custom one.
 * Your operator will be stopped and removed from its worker while deferred, and no state persists automatically.
 You can persist state by instructing Airflow to resume the operation at a certain method or by passing certain kwargs.
 * You can defer multiple times, and you can defer before or after your operator does significant work.
 Or, you can defer if certain conditions are met.
 For example, if a system does not have an immediate answer.
 Deferral is entirely under your control.
 * Any operator can defer; no special marking on its class is needed, and it's not limited to sensors.